KILTprotocol/kilt-workshop-101/02-overview.md

 That's a mouthful, but don't worry - we'll dig deeper in the elements of this diagram in the next steps!
 For now, just keep in mind:

 - A credential has a certain type (CTYPE);
-- Obtaining a credential is a multiple-step process that involves a <span class="label-role claimer">claimer</span> - such as a citizen who makes a claim about himself - and an <span class="label-role attester">attester</span> - such as a government agency that certifies this claim.
+- Obtaining a credential is a multiple-step process that involves a <span class="label-role claimer">claimer</span> - such as a citizen who makes a claim about themselves - and an <span class="label-role attester">attester</span> - such as a government agency that certifies this claim.
 A <span class="label-role verifier">verifier</span> - such as a government officer - will later on check the validity of the credential.

 OK, let's start by generating KILT identities, and then we'll go on and create a claim.